gerstrong/Commander-Genius/readme.txt

 KEY        	ACTION             DESCRIPTION
 G+O+D	   	godmode			   In god mode you are invincible!
 C+T+SPACE  	All Items          Gives all items, similar to the original.
-LSHIFT+TAB 	Skip Level         Holding down this key you can skip levels and walk through tiles
-							   on the map.
-TAB			No clipping		   If you hold down this key you will disable clipping.
-							   However, you cannot fall though floors.

 - SAVE/LOAD GAME -
 The game can be saved by pressing F3 at any point during the game or using the menu.